PetersonDave/Rainbow.Tfs/README.md

 ### Rainbow

 For integration with Rainbow, the default file sync configuration will be replaced with a reference to this library.
 Included will be your user name, password and domain for access to your TFS server.
-Update the Unicorn configuration patch under _\Standard Config Files\Unicorn.Tfs.config_.
+Update the Rainbow.Tfs configuration patch under _\App_Config\Include\Rainbow.Tfs.config_.

-Follow the same pattern for any additional unicorn configurations.

 ```
 <sourceControlSync type="Rainbow.Tfs.SourceControl.FileSyncTfs,Rainbow.Tfs" singleInstance="true" username="TFS user name" Password="TFS password" Domain="TFS user name domain" />